Windsor Framework timeline

 The UK should give the European Commission a progress report on the completion of SPS inspection facilities in NI (and then every three months until the requirements are met).

-30 September 2024 Northern Ireland businesses can import beef, lamb and poultry tariff-free from around the world through UK Free Trade Agreements.
+Date 30 September 2024 Event Northern Ireland businesses can import beef, lamb and poultry tariff-free from around the world through UK Free Trade Agreements.
 The new arrangements are available alongside the new UK Internal Market system.

-1 October 2024
+Date 1 October 2024 Event

 In addition to the phase 1 products, all milk and dairy products moving to Northern Ireland under the Retail Movement Scheme will need to be individually labelled at product level.
 Compound products that include dairy products combined with another product of animal origin (POAO), such as dairy or fish, require labelling in phase 2.